nBhabish/US-Natural-Gas-Demand-Forecast/README.md

   <img src = "01_plots/00_demand_plot.png">

-Takeaways from the Visualization above:
+Key observations from the presented visualization are as follows:

-- No outliers that would throw off our forecast
+- There are no outliers that would significantly impact our forecast.
-- Stationary for the most part
+- The data appears to be mostly stationary.

 # Pre-Forecast Diagnostics

-- ACF Plot below allows us to see the autocorrelated lags, and from the plot below it is clear the lag 12, 24, 36 are going to be important.
+- The ACF plot provided below enables us to identify the autocorrelated lags.
+It is evident from the plot that lag 12, 24, and 36 are expected to be significant.
+-
 <img src = "01_plots/01_pre_forecast_diagnostics.png">

-- After performing pre-processing operations we decided to observe the lag and rolling lag features to see which features picked up the trend better.
-It does look like from the plot below rolling lad 12 and 24 did capture the trend better.
+- Following the pre-processing procedures, we conducted an examination of lag and rolling lag features to determine which ones captured the trend more effectively.
+Based on the plot depicted below, it is apparent that rolling lags 12 and 24 exhibited a better representation of the underlying trend.

 <img src = "01_plots/02_rolling_lag_features.png">

 # Results

-- After preforming pre-forecast diagnostics, we then decided to split the data into training and testing set.
-We decided to fit the models to the training set and evaluate their performance on the testing set.
+- Following pre-forecast diagnostics, the next step involved splitting the data into a training set and a testing set.
+The training set was utilized to train the models, while the testing set was used to assess their performance.
+By fitting the models to the training set and evaluating their performance on the testing set, we aimed to determine how well they generalize to unseen data.

-- After evaluating ARIMA, AUTO ARIMA, PROPHET, ETS, TBATS, STLM ETS, and STLM ARIMA, we observed that AUTO ARIMA outperformed the rest of the models on the testing set.
-It can also be verified from the plot below
+- After conducting evaluations on various models such as ARIMA, AUTO ARIMA, PROPHET, ETS, TBATS, STLM ETS, and STLM ARIMA, it was observed that AUTO ARIMA exhibited superior performance compared to the other models when assessed on the testing set.
+This conclusion is further supported by the plot presented below, which visually demonstrates the favorable performance of the AUTO ARIMA model.

 <img src = "01_plots/model_performance.png">

-- We also observed that TBATS and ETS did not really picked up the dipping patterns that well.
+- Additionally, it was observed that both the TBATS and ETS models did not accurately capture the dipping patterns in the data.
+These models did not exhibit a satisfactory ability to identify and replicate the downward trends present in the dataset.

 <img src = "01_plots/forecasting_testing_splits.png">

-- Since, we skipped resampling and tuning, we decided to use all the models to see how they would forecast.
-Before moving on to forecasting procedures, we decided to refit all the calibrated models on the `data_prep_tbl`(didn't include the dates to be forecasted), since recent timestamps are very essential for time series forecasting.
+- As resampling and tuning were skipped in the process, a decision was made to utilize all the models to generate forecasts.
+Before proceeding with the forecasting procedures, it was deemed necessary to refit all the calibrated models using the `data_prep_tbl`, which excluded the dates to be forecasted.
+This step was taken to ensure that the models are updated with the most recent timestamps, as they play a crucial role in accurate time series forecasting.

-- After refitting the models, we decided to use the data separated for forecasting to forecast the natural gas demand in the United States for next 24 months.
-One of the ARIMA models also got updated after refitting it to the `(training + testing - forecast)` data.
+- After refitting the models using the provided data, the next step involved utilizing the separate dataset specifically designated for forecasting purposes.
+This dataset was used to forecast the natural gas demand in the United States for the next 24 months.
+It is worth noting that one of the ARIMA models was updated after being refitted to the combined training, testing, and non-forecast data, ensuring it incorporates the most recent information for improved forecasting accuracy.

-- Both ARIMA models forecast seemed to stand out, however we decided to stick to `ARIMA(1,1,1)(2,1,1)[12]` model that preformed great on the test set.
-It also seemed to capture the spikes pretty well and follow the trend while being stationary.
-Another reason why we thought it gave us a better forecast was because it also accounted for the drop in demand after 2020.
+- After careful evaluation of the forecast results, it was determined that the `ARIMA(1,1,1)(2,1,1)[12]` model stood out as the most suitable choice.
+This particular model demonstrated excellent performance on the test set, effectively capturing spikes in demand, adhering to the overall trend, and maintaining stationarity.
+Additionally, it accounted for the significant drop in demand observed after 2020, further enhancing its capability to provide accurate forecasts.
+Considering these factors, the `ARIMA(1,1,1)(2,1,1)[12]` model was selected as the preferred model for generating forecasts.

 <img src = "01_plots/auto_arima_forecast.png">